-Column 1: Column 2: Column 3: Column 4: -- ---

-Total Contract Authority to Approval of Authority to Contract Signing Value start process Contract Terms award contract Major Contracts More than £3,000,000 Cabinet or leader.
-This will be a Key Ddecision.
-This authority will also generally give the strategic director delegated authority to award the contract.
-Monitoring Officer unless standard terms and conditions have already been approved as suitable by Legal.
-Generally covered by column 1.
-If bids exceed the original estimates by 10% or more then you must report back to leader or cabinet before award.
-Send to Monitoring Officer for signing / sealing by designated officers.
-The relevant authority must be provided at the same time.
+Total Contract Column 1: Column 2: Column 3: Column 4: Value Authority to Approval of Authority to Contract Signing start process Contract Terms award contract Major Cabinet or leader.
+Monitoring Generally covered Send to monitoring Contracts officer Officer unless by column 1.
+If bids officer Monitoring This will be a key standard terms and exceed the original Officer for signing / decision. conditions have estimates by 10% sealing by More than £3,000,000 already been or more then you designated officers.
+15,000,000 This authority will approved as suitable must report back to The relevant also generally give by legal services. leader or cabinet authority must be the strategic before award. provided at the director delegated same time. authority to award the contract.
 Major Contracts £1,000,000 or more up to £3,000,000 Leader, deputy leader or cabinet.
-This will be a Key Decision.
+This will be a key decision.
 This authority will also generally give the strategic director delegated authority to award the contract.
-Monitoring Officer unless standard terms and conditions have already been approved as suitable by Legal.
+Monitoring officer Officer unless standard terms and conditions have already been approved as suitable by legal services.
 Generally covered by column 1.
 If bids exceed original estimates by 10% or more then report back to leader, deputy leader or cabinet before award.
-Send to Monitoring Officer for signing /sealing by designated officers.
+Send to monitoring officer Monitoring Officer for signing /sealing by designated officers.
 The relevant authority must be provided at the same time.
 Ordinary Contracts £500,000 or more but below £1,000,000 Strategic director or person authorised in writing by him/her.
-Monitoring Officer unless standard terms and conditions have already been approved as suitable by Legal.
+Monitoring officer Officer unless standard terms and conditions have already been approved as suitable by legal services.
 Same as column 1.
 Strategic director or above.
-Ordinary Contracts £100,000 or more but below £500,000 Assistant director or third tier manager or person authorised in writing by him/her.
-Monitoring Officer unless standard terms and conditions have already been approved as suitable by Llegal.
+Contracts £100,000 or more but below £500,000 Assistant director or third tier manager or person authorised in writing by him/her.
+Monitoring officer Unless standard terms and conditions have already been approved as suitable by legal services.
 Line manager or above of person who gave authority to start the process (column 1).
 Assistant director or above.
 Minor Contracts Below £100,000 Cost centre manager or above.
-Purchase order terms can be used unless the contract is for works, software, or the services of a consultant, in which case legal or procurement advice Line manager or above of person who gave authority to start the process (column 1).
+Purchase order terms can be used unless the contract is for works, software, or the services of a consultant, in which case legal or procurement advice must be taken.
+Line manager or above of person who gave authority to start the process (column 1).
 Third tier manager or cost centre manager or above.
-0